DTT2411/CI-Portfolio-Project-1/README.md

 - Amiresponsive (https://ui.dev/amiresponsive) was used to generate the mock-up image for the readme.
 - Balsamiq Wireframes (https://balsamiq.com/) was used extensively during planning to guide the structure and layout of the website.
 - Took guidance from Stackoverflow on how to semantically arrange testimonials section with figures, blockquotes and captions (https://stackoverflow.com/questions/1130565/correct-way-to-mark-up-testimonials-in-html).
+- W3C HTML Validator (https://validator.w3.org/#validate_by_input) was utilised extensively during testing
-- W3C HTML & CSS validators
+- W3C CSS Validator (https://jigsaw.w3.org/css-validator/#validate_by_input) was also used to
+- Autoprixer (https://autoprefixer.github.io/) was used to ensure portability of styles across different browsers.

 ### Media
 - Images were sourced from Pexels (https://www.pexels.com/) and Pixabay (https://pixabay.com/).
 All images used within the site are free-use, no royalties.